IMakeDiscordBots/IMakeDiscordBots/README.md

-# JS, Java, Rust, and Svelte enthusiast
+# JS, Rust, and Svelte enthusiast

 that's kinda all you need to know